andrvw/Prom/README.md

 # Ask out your special someone!

-- Meant for Prom
+- Meant for that one special day!

-- Don't be afraid and shoot your shot! ( ๑ ˃̵ᴗ˂̵)و
+- Don't be afraid and shoot your shot... ( ๑ ˃̵ᴗ˂̵)و

-- Created With ❤️ ('24)
+- Created With ❤️